omarnj-lab/aranizer/README.md

 # AraNizer

 ## Description
-AraNizer is a sophisticated Python package offering a suite of custom tokenizers specifically designed for Arabic language processing.
+AraNizer contains custom tokenizers specifically designed for Arabic language processing.
 Built with SentencePiece and Byte Pair Encoding (BPE) methodologies, these tokenizers are engineered to be compatible with the `transformers` and `sentence_transformers` libraries.
 Each tokenizer in the AraNizer collection is optimized for different NLP tasks, accommodating a diverse range of vocabulary sizes to suit various linguistic scenarios.

 ## Installation
 Install AraNizer effortlessly with pip: